microsoft/genaiscript/README.md

 GenAIScript use stylized JavaScript with minimal syntax.
 They are stored as files (`genaiscript/*.genai.js`) in your project.

-> Use the `Create a GenAiScript...` command in the command palette to create a new gptool script.
+> Use the `Create a GenAiScript...` command in the command palette to create a new script.

 ```js
 // metadata